-Advisory: Successful completion with C or better of ESL-126 or appropriate score on ESL Placement Test
+Advisory: Successful completion with C or better of ESL-126 or appropriate score on ESL Placement Test.

 This course provides instruction in listening and speaking for high-intermediate ESL students.
-Special attention is given to oral production (including pronunciation) and aural comprehension.
+Special attention is given to pronunciation, aural comprehension and idiomatic expressions.